olostep-api/olostep-py/README.md

 # Change: The async client now uses the "Async" prefix much like other SDKs of similar design.
 We also took the opportunity to drop the "Client" part

 # Old
-from olostep import OlostepClient, SyncOlostepClient
+from olostep import AsyncOlostep, Olostep

 # New
 from olostep import AsyncOlostep, Olostep